MODSApps/Powerful-You-App/README.md

 # Powerful-You-App
-App submissions of  Alexis, Ansley, and Haerunnisa
+App submissions of  Alexis, Ansley, and Dita